xrdocs/programmability/OpenConfig-gNMI.md

 # What is gRPC?

 A Google-led open-source protocol that utilises an RPC, just like regular RPC, but combines it with a "Protocol Buffer."
 A protocol buffer can define the data structure, and from that description, code can be written to create or parse a stream of bytes that corresponds to the structured data.
 The real data is reduced by the binary data format by around 10 times.
-This compressed data is transmitted over HTTP V2, which may be secured by adding TLS.
+This compressed data is transmitted over HTTP/2, which may be secured by adding TLS.

 You might be questioning why REST instead of conventional RPC isn't used because we are talking about HTTP.

 The JSON data format, which is a text-based format, is used by even REST, and as was said previously, it is not very compressible.
 Additionally, REST makes use of HTTP v1.1, which operates on a request/response basis, meaning that if a server gets requests from numerous clients at once, each request is dealt with separately.
-While gRPC employs HTTP v2, which supports multiplexing, a request/response mechanism, and can handle many requests concurrently.
+While gRPC employs HTTP/2, which supports multiplexing, a request/response mechanism, and can handle many requests concurrently.

 So far, we have read why is gRPC the best option we have.
 But how do we make use of gRPC?
 One way is to create an RPC on our own and then convert it into corresponding binary data format and transfer it to/from the server.
 Does this method seem interesting?? because creating is an RPC is 'very easy'.
 Another method is to have an interface that creates RPCs for us and handle their conversion into corresponding data bytes at the client as well as at server.